A simplified spatial+ approach to mitigate spatial confounding in multivariate spatial areal models: Simulation study

 \begin{itemize} \item \textbf{Scenario 1:} the correlations are $cor(\X_1, \X_2)=0.5$, $cor(\X_1, \X_3)=0.7$ and $cor(\X_2, \X_3)=0.7$.
 Here spatial confounding might be a major concern. \item \textbf{Scenario 2:} the correlations are $cor(\X_1, \X_2)=0.3$, $cor(\X_1, \X_3)=0.5$ and $cor(\X_2, \X_3)=0.3$.
 In this case, spatial confounding might not be so severe. \end{itemize}

-Figure~\ref{fig:SimuStudy1} shows the standardized sex ratio covariate and simulated $\X_2$ and $\X_3$ covariates.
-The first row shows the spatial patterns of the covariates for Scenario 1 and the second row for Scenario 2.
+Figure \ref{fig:SimuStudy1} displays the standardized sex ratio covariate, along with the simulated covariates $\X_2$ and $\X_3$.
+The first row illustrates the spatial patterns of these covariates for Scenario 1, while the second row presents the patterns for Scenario 2.
 For each of the scenarios a total of $L=300$ counts data sets are generated.
 To complete the simulation study, Supplementary material A presents the details about the data generating process of some additional scenarios, Scenarios 3, 4, 5 and 6, and their results.
 (Note that in Scenarios 5 and 6, $cor(\X_1, \X_2)=0$ and hence, confounding should not be an issue for crime 1.)